vyos/vyos-documentation/docs/configuration-overview.rst

   load /opt/vyatta/etc/config.boot.default

 You will be asked if you want to continue.
-If you accept, you will have to use
+If you accept, you will have to use `commit` if you want to make the changes active.

 Then you may want to ``save`` in order to delete the saved configuration too.